"How do I move forward when I feel overwhelmed about career options?"

 Control what YOU can control.

-Here's some tips for handling the whole "my world is in turmoil" phase:
+Here's some tips for coping, when you feel like "my world is in turmoil":

 1. Avoid catastrophizing - this is negative thinking and encourages poor decision making.